echocat/puppet-redis/README.md

 ##### `announce_ip`

 Configure announce-ip in Sentinel configuration.
 When announce-ip is provided, the Sentinel will claim the specified IP address in HELLO messages used to gossip its presence, instead of auto-detecting the local address as it usually does.
+Default: `undef`

 ##### `announce_port`

 Configure announce-port in Sentinel configuration.
 Similarly when announce-port is provided and is valid and non-zero, Sentinel will announce the specified TCP port.
+Default: `undef`

 *The above two configuration directives are useful in environments where, because of NAT, Sentinel is reachable from outside via a non-local address.
 The two options don't need to be used together, if only announce-ip is provided, the Sentinel will announce the specified IP and the server port as specified by the "port" option.
 If only announce-port is provided, the Sentinel will announce the auto-detected local IP and the specified port.*